Norton Commando: Norton 76

 Following the closure of the Wolverhampton factory the workers, led by a Senior Shop Stewards Action Committee, occupied the factory.
 They hoped to create a workers cooperative similar to that at Meriden.
 In February 1976 an updated version of the Commando, the Norton 76, was shown to the public.

-The Norton 76, designed by Bernard Hooper and John Flavill, incorporated the engine improvements developed for the proposed Mk IV Commando including a reworked cylinder head with 10.5:1 compression ratio and a SU carburettor and met the proposed US emission regulations.
+The Norton 76, designed by Bernard Hooper and John Favill, incorporated the engine improvements developed for the proposed Mk IV Commando including a reworked cylinder head with 10.5:1 compression ratio and a SU carburettor and met the proposed US emission regulations.
 The wheelbase was lengthened to 60 inch by lengthening the swinging arm and changing the steering head angle.
 Italian Paioli forks were used.
 FPS cast alloy wheels were fitted.
 Braking was by twin discs on the front and a single disc at the rear, all fitted with Brembo callipers.
 A restyled tank was fitted.
 The cooperative failed to raise the necessary funding and the bike never entered production.